rohithm1/WebcamPainter/README.md

 the screen.
 They will choose a part of the screen and if the command is set to recolor, it will make the part of the screen chosen change colors randomly each second.

+The multiple brushes module has been added as separate Java code files.